LiuzLab/MIST_manuscript/README.md

 			python3 MIST.py -f ./data/[sample_name]/raw.csv -o ./data/[sample_name]/MIST_imputed.csv -l cpm -n 10
 	The following files will be generated using the above command:

 		* ./data/[sample_name]_cpm_imputed.csv
 		* ./data/[sample_name]_imputed_cluster_info.csv

 2. To get imputed data from other imputation method, run the following script:

 		python3 run_other_imputers.py [path_to_fn] [method_name]
 	The following files will be generated using the above command:

 		* ./data/[sample_name]/[method_name]_imputed.csv

 ## Holdout experiments

-To generate holdout data, run the experiments and evaluate peformance, please refer to holdout/holdout.README.
+The holdout experiments were also included in the above bash scripts.
+Please refer to holdout/holdout.README for more information.

 ## Figures for manuscript